The Magickal Aspects of Cinnamon and Cassia

-Cinnamon is a great accompaniment for most types of spell work as it boost personal power, making spells more effective and potent.
+Cinnamon is an excellent accompaniment for most types of spell work as it boosts personal power, making spells more effective and potent.

 Add cinnamon to your coffee, tea, wine, fruit, meats, and more.
-It is great for baking, roasting, sautéing, simmering, steeping, and fermenting.
+It is excellent for baking, roasting, sautéing, simmering, steeping, and fermenting.

 Store in its whole or quill form in a cool, dark-tightly sealed glass container.
 Grind just before use, to ensure the best flavor.
 Whole cinnamon quills, when stored properly, can last years compared to the pre-ground versions that must be replaced every few months.

 Cinnamon quills are used to scent and accent the home via items from wreaths, and centerpieces to brooms.
 Use the quills to decorate altars to add punch to any spell or ritual work.

 Recipe for Success Spell Work

 When Cinnamon is burned or smoldered it raises and stimulates a variety of powers, including personal and physic ability.
 This makes cinnamon a valuable and necessary tool in any Witches’ kitchen.

 This spell is for matters concerning your victory or success in a specific situation.